mprelude/php-community-health/code-of-conduct.rst

-3. A safe, respectful, productive and collaborative environment is free of personal attacks and disparaging remarks of any kind, this includes (but is not limited to): level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, beliefs, politics, and nationality.
+3. A safe, respectful, productive and collaborative environment is free of personal attacks and disparaging remarks of any kind, this includes (but is not limited to): gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, beliefs, politics, and nationality.

 4. Any sustained disruption of the collaborative space (mailing lists, wiki, bug tracker, official social media accounts) or when representing the PHP